This easy strawberry sauce takes only a few minutes to make on the stove, and can be used on desserts, waffles, pancakes and ice cream!

 Instructions

-- Chop the strawberries into small pieces.
+- Chop 4 cups of fresh strawberries into small pieces.

 - Add the cornstarch mixture to the pot and heat for another 1-2 minutes, stirring often.